piroman99/wp-install/README.md

 # wp-install
 Simpe Wordpress install for fast working

+Futures
+---
+All in one to start Wordpress in the VPS or bare iron.
+Zram + Wp caching + Let's Encrypt + PHP-FPM 7.2 + LAMP + Nginx

+Soon
+---
+Simple DNS for one domain, Outgoing Mail , fine tuning

 #Install
 ----

-You need VPS with Ubuntu 18.04
+You need VPS or bare iron with Ubuntu 18.04

 Yoo need login as root to this VPS

 type: